-Elem Japanese I
+Course Title Elem Japanese I

 This course aims to develop listening, speaking, reading and writing skills in Japanese.
-Knowledge and understanding of Japanese culture are also nourishedthrough the examination of cultural practices, products, and perspectives.
+Knowledge of Japanese culture is also nourished through the examination of social practices, cultural products, and perspectives in Japan.
 Writing and reading of Hiragana and Katakana skills will be introduced as well.
 Note: Students proficient in Japanese must take higher-level courses appropriate for their proficiency levels.
 CUNY Pathways: Flexible Core-World Cultures & Global Issues